 The Advanced School Law course offers board members the opportunity to review specific laws and legal issues relating to school districts.
 The Revised School Code will be discussed in detail along with other school law topics such as tenure, student records, constitutional rights of students and church and state.

-Civility—A Tool for Conflict Management - CBA 294 (3 units)
+CBA 294: Civility—A Tool for Conflict Management (3 credits)

 Problems confront school district leaders on a regular basis.
 How you deal with disagreements, conflicting interests and problems defines your commitment to civility.
 Board members need to model how they want their organization to operate and how all members of the school community should react to one another.
 This class will offer insights on ways to deal with conflict at all levels in a civilized manner, which can lead to more effective boardsmanship and improved student achievement.